neondatabase/serverless/README.md

 ## Get started

-### Install
+### Install it

-Install it with your JS package manager.
+Install it with your preferred JavaScript package manager.
 For example:

 ```bash
 npm install @neondatabase/serverless
 ```

 Using TypeScript?
-Types are included.
+No worries: types are included.

-### Configure
+### Configure it

 Get your connection string from the [Neon console](https://console.neon.tech/) and set it as an environment variable.
 Something like: